-Herdwick Limited launched at Woolfest in Cockermouth June 2013.
+Herdwick Limited launched at Woolfest in June 2013.

-They had a great reception which was a major confidence boost for the fledgling business and the first opportunity to gauge public response to the products.
+The products created a great reaction which gave a confidence boost for the fledgling business at this first opportunity to gauge public response.

-From the outset Mandy wanted to definitively know the provenance of the wool.
-This meant buying fleece directly from the farmer and she needed the flock to be divided at shearing time into colour groups.
+From the ouset Mandy wanted to definitively know the provenance of the wool.
+She went to visit Will and he took time to explain some of the difficulties for the farmer.
+She needed the flock to be divided at shearing time into colour groups and offered to pay extra for this work.
 The fleeces could then be spun to produce yarn of differing undyed shades from which a natural coloured tweed could be woven.
-Adding to the list of requirements she wanted the farms she bought from to be owned by the National Trust and reflect Beatrix Potter's legacy.

 Mandy decided that as Herdwicks were a vital part of Beatrix Potter's legacy to the National Trust she would buy from their tenant farmers.